 For example, if a grower has 10,000 watts of lighting equipment and is operating the ballast within the growing space, he or she will need an additional 25,000 BTUs of cooling (10,000 x 2.5 = 25,000).

 Some indoor horticulturists utilize CO2 burners to enrich the environment with CO2.
 These burners add heat to the growing space and need to be considered when making calculations for cooling equipment.
 The BTU output of a CO2 burner will depend on the size of the unit and how many burners the unit has.

 A very basic rule of thumb is to add 10,000 BTUs of cooling for every CO2 burner with two burners.
 However, CO2 burners sold for indoor horticultural use normally include a chart listing how many BTUs they put off.
 It is important to keep in mind that most CO2 burners do not operate continuously but, rather, sporadically.

 To put it another way, the BTU rating on a CO2 burner is only applicable when the unit is operating.
 This time of operation may range from one hour to 12 hours per 24-hour cycle.

-Other Electrical Equipment
+Other Grow Room Electrical Equipment

-Every piece of electrical equipment used in an indoor garden—air pumps, atmospheric controllers, fans, dehumidifiers, etc.—add a small amount of heat to the environment.
+Every piece of electrical equipment used in an indoor grow—air pumps, atmospheric controllers, fans, dehumidifiers, etc.—add a small amount of heat to the environment.
 In most cases, these pieces of equipment are negligible and will not have a dramatic effect over the required cooling loads.